 Video: How To Make A Pumpkin Door Hanger

-I have the directions laid out step by step below so you can quickly and easily replicate this project.
+I have the directions laid out step-by-step down below so you can quickly and easily replicate this project.
 If you are anything like me though, you need a good visual!
-Take a look at this video and see how I put together the pumpkin door hanger.
+That’s why I made this helpful video walking you through how I put together the pumpkin door hanger.

 DIY Pumpkin Door Hanger Instructions

 Ready to start crafting?
 Here are all the directions to put together a pumpkin door hanger of your own.
 You can have fun dressing up your little pumpkin with accessories or swapping out colors if you want to go a non-traditional route too.

 Place a metal floral pin through the ribbon into the straw wreath to hold the ribbon down at the starting.